andyjwon/yoda-lang/README.md

 # yoda-lang

 I'm not a Star Wars fan, but most of the students in the 2013 Compilers class said traditional languages were boring.
+They're probably right.

 ### EXAMPLES